-Also in the fourth film, Barbossa asks, "aren't we all kings' men?"
+Barbossa asks "aren't we all kings' men?".
 Geoffrey Rush was fresh off his Oscar-nominated role as Lionel Logue in The King's Speech.

 In Stay Tuned, John Ritter's character lands in the living room of an apartment that looks like the one his character in Three's Company lived in.
 Two women (lookalikes of Suzanne Somers and Joyce DeWitt) enter and ask in unison "WHERE have you been?".
 He does a pratfall over the sofa, as he frequently did on the series.
 This scene solely exists to be an Actor Allusion, since Ritter screams and immediately hits his remote control to go elsewhere.

 It's probably easier to list the scenes in the 2007 adaptation of St Trinians which don't nod to Colin Firth's previous career in some way.
 The dog is called Mr. Darcy.
 (In one scene, it starts humping his leg, and he later kicks it into a lawnmower.)
 The MacGuffin of the film is the painting Girl with a Pearl Earring.
 (At one point, a couple of Chavs remark, "Wow!
 I can see why Colin Firth wanted to shag her!")
 It all culminates in a scene where, after being thrown out of a window into a fountain after being caught in a girls' dorm room, he walks across a field with his shirt sopping wet and romantic piano music being played in the background in a spectacular Homage Shot of the famous scene with Sexy Soaked Shirt from the BBC adaptation of Pride and Prejudice.